- any of a genus (Myrtus) of plants of the myrtle family, with evergreen leaves, white or pinkish flowers, and dark, fragrant berries

 - any of various other plants, as the periwinkle and the California laurel

-- Any of several evergreen shrubs or trees of the genus Myrtus, especially M. communis, an aromatic shrub native to the Mediterranean region and western Asia, having pink or white flowers and blue-black berries and widely cultivated as a hedge plant.
+- Any of several evergreen shrubs or trees of the genus Myrtus, especially M. communis, an aromatic shrub native to the Mediterranean region, having white flowers and blue-black berries and widely cultivated as a hedge plant.

 - Any of several other evergreen shrubs or trees, such as the wax myrtle.

 - The periwinkle Vinca minor.

 Origin of myrtleMiddle English mirtille from Old French from Medieval Latin myrtillus diminutive of Latin myrtus from Greek murtos

 - A female given name.

 After the plant, myrtle, used since the end of the 19th century.